Juan Ignacio Martínez: Coaching career

 Martínez began managing in 1997, his first stop being precisely Alicante.
 In the following years, he coached several teams in the lower leagues – also working in youth and women's football – his longest spell being three years with AD Mar Menor-San Javier in the fourth level, which he led to two consecutive playoff appearances albeit without any promotion.

 In the 2005–06 season, Martínez led FC Cartagena to the first position in division three.
 He first reached the professionals in the 2007–08 campaign, coaching UD Salamanca to a final seventh place in the second tier.

 After another season in the second division, with Albacete Balompié, Martínez returned to Cartagena (recently returned to that level).
 He led the Murcian club to the fifth position in his first year, and the 13th in his second.

 Affectionately known as "JIM" (his full name's initials), Martínez was appointed at Levante UD on 9 June 2011, replacing Getafe CF-bound Luis García.
 After two draws in the first two La Liga rounds he coached the team to seven consecutive wins, including a 1–0 home victory against Real Madrid.

 Martínez also led the Valencians to their first continental competition ever, by finishing sixth in 2011–12.
 After ranking only 11th in the following season he opted to not renew his contract, and signed a two-year deal with fellow league side Real Valladolid.

 On 24 May 2014, after the latter's relegation, Martínez was relieved of his duties.
 On 11 December he was appointed at the helm of UD Almería, replacing fired Francisco; on 5 April 2015, he was sacked by the Andalusians after a heavy 1–4 home loss to his previous club Levante.

 After one month as working as a personal assistant to Lorca FC's new Chinese owner Xu Genbao, Martínez moved abroad in November 2016 to manage Shanghai Shenxin F.C. on an annual salary of €600,000.
 He left a year later, having finished seventh in China League One and reached the semi-finals of the FA Cup, where they were beaten by Super League's Shanghai Greenland Shenhua FC.
 He remained in the country with Meizhou Meixian Techand F.C. of the same league, being dismissed in September with the team third from bottom after 24 games.

 Martínez was hired by Al-Arabi SC of the Kuwaiti Premier League in June 2019, working alongside Darko Nestorović.
 On 14 December 2020, he returned to his home country after being named at the helm of Real Zaragoza in the second division.

 Martínez left Zaragoza on 30 May 2022, after avoiding relegation.
+On 6 September 2023, he signed for Foolad F.C. who had lost their first four games of the Persian Gulf Pro League season.